Jefferson County, Tennessee

 Where are personal injury cases in Jefferson County filed?

-Personal injury lawsuits in Jefferson County are typically filed in the Jefferson County Circuit Court, located in Dandridge.
+Personal injury lawsuits in Jefferson County are typically filed in Jefferson County Circuit Court in Dandridge.
 Smaller claims may be filed in General Sessions Court.
-Your attorney will determine the appropriate venue for your case.

 Is East TN Injury Line a law firm in Jefferson County?

-No. East TN Injury Line is a free referral service that connects you with qualified personal injury attorneys.
+No. East TN Injury Line is a free referral service that connects injured Jefferson County residents with qualified personal injury attorneys.
 We are not a law firm and do not provide legal advice.
-No attorney-client relationship is formed until you sign a retainer agreement directly with the attorney.
+No attorney client relationship is formed until you sign a written retainer agreement directly with the referred attorney.

 Get Your Free Case Review